Mvgnu/BioLabs/frontend/README.md

 Sequence annotation files (GenBank) can be uploaded on the **Sequence** page to view parsed features in a table.
 Interact with the lab buddy AI assistant from the **Assistant** page to get project and inventory summaries.
+Launch guided experiment runs through the **Experiment Console**, which unifies protocol steps, live logging, inventory pulls, and equipment bookings into a single execution workspace.
 Use the **Search** page to quickly locate items by name.